-Installation of any software application should be straightforward, intuitive and, perhaps above all, fast.
-Furthermore, when you have that software installed, you want to be able to update it as and when you deem necessary, and in a streamlined fashion.
+Installation of any software application should be straightforward, intuitive, and, perhaps above all, fast.
+Furthermore, when you have the software installed, you want to be able to update it as and when you deem necessary, and in a streamlined fashion.

-Altium Designer provides a fast, efficient Installation Management System that caters for this very need - a system that not only expedites the initial installation process, but lets you handcraft the features available to that software at any time after installation.
+Altium Designer provides a fast, efficient Installation Management System that caters to this very need - a system that not only expedites the initial installation process but lets you handcraft the features available to that software at any time after installation.

 For the recommended and minimum system requirements to install and run Altium Designer, see the System Requirements page.

 Initial installation of Altium Designer is performed using the Altium Designer Installer.
-This wizard-based installer is accessed by running a small (approx. 11.1MB) executable - AltiumDesignerSetup<Version>.exe.
-This executable is downloaded from the Downloads page of the Altium website, and can be saved anywhere on your hard disk.
+This wizard-based installer is accessed by running a small (approx. 25MB) executable - AltiumDesignerSetup<Version>.exe.
+This executable is downloaded from the Downloads page of the Altium website and can be saved anywhere on your hard disk.

 Each version of the software has its own dedicated installer.